ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

 smartmontools - query SMART device, e.g. HDDs and SSDs
-    - can do `smartctl -A /dev/sda` to get temperature (since hddtemp id deprecated) inxi - cli tool to spit out sys info (cpu, audio, video), `inxi -Fxxx` stat - get metadata on a file lsblk - show block level devices mkfs - to format a disk partition
+    - can do `smartctl -A /dev/sda` to get temperature (since hddtemp id deprecated) inxi - cli tool to spit out sys info (cpu, audio, video), `inxi -Fxxx` lshw - like inxi, display lots of sys info stat - get metadata on a file lsblk - show block level devices mkfs - to format a disk partition